-- (IX) Risks of customer or supplier concentration, and the proposed responding measures: - 1.
+- (VIII) Expected benefits and potential risks of capacity expansions, and the proposed responding measures: None. - (IX) Risks of customer or supplier concentration, and the proposed responding measures: - 1.
 Customer concentration

 During the most recent year and as of the print date of this annual report, none of the customers accounted for 30% or higher of the group's revenues.